 Helps You Stay Connected

+On top of this, enrolling in a continuous learning program can provide you with opportunities to network.
 This may even provide you with the chance to land the job you want.
 You, for instance, could bump into someone looking to fill a top-level position.
 Given that some companies hire via word-of-mouth referrals, your professional network could push your career off to a great start or help you move up the career ladder.

 Makes Life More Enjoyable